dbrans/browserstack-cli/README.md

       -p, --private               Use the private web tunneling key for manual testing -k, --key <key>             Tunneling key

+## Programmatic API

+`browserstack-cli` is supported by a companion library [browseroverflow](https://github.com/airportyh/browseroverflow) which is essentially a one-to-one mapping of `browserstack-cli's` commands to API calls.

 ## Issues, Questions?

 To ask a question or report an issue, please open a [github issue](https://github.com/airportyh/browserstack-cli/issues/new).